 It is somewhat surprising that there does not seem to be much appetite for a Product Management Office in organizations.
 Perhaps it is because the project mix is seen as the purview of Marketing/Sales, who have traditionally used tools such as the Boston Matrix to decide on the optimal product mix for an organization.
 Perhaps it is because Product teams tend to reside in Development/Engineering functions where the introduction of yet another service with a governance remit would feel bureaucratic.
 Project or Product, one thing holds.
 Many PMO services, such as knowledge management, reporting, standardization, and maintaining a Body of Knowledge, are still required.
 It will be interesting to see whether such teams spring up in the future.

 Supportive: PMOs that are categorized as supportive act as consultants to support project delivery.
-They will typically maintain a project repository and will supply templates, training, information, and lessons learned from other projects.
+They will typically maintain a project repository and will supply templates (such as Gantt charts or standard report formats), training, information, and lessons learned from other projects.
 These types of PMOs do not exert much control over projects and project delivery.

 Controlling: These PMOs provide some support, but also require compliance.
 This can be by requiring projects to use specific project management standards or project management frameworks.
 They may mandate the use of Gateways or stage-gate reviews as a way of ensuring compliance with governance.